November 1, 2023

 To go a step further, choose a couple of recent customer interactions to follow up on.
 Ask each customer in-depth questions about their personal experience with your business and product.

 While surveys and feedback methods capture the voice of the customer, observing consumer behavior is often more revealing.
-Enter usage and retention data.
+Key metrics to consider include:

 High usage often indicates that customers value your product, signaling a positive perception.
 Conversely, infrequent usage or neglect of key features might highlight improvement areas.